GraveDoll/Naive-Wi-Fi-Sample/README.md

 # Naive-Wi-Fi-Sample
-A sample for using Native Wi-Fi programing.
+A sample for using Native Wi-Fi programming.